GeekRRK/GroupChat/README.md

 The clients can chat with each other in the room and download files from the server.

 The code contains some userful knowledge like Winsock, multithread and MySQL.

+The executable files are in the exe folder.
+Read the guide before installing.